Pompton Lakes, New Jersey: History

 Dutch settlers began to settle in the area that is now Pompton Lakes in the 1680s, purchasing farmland from the local Lenape Native Americans.

 The presence of iron ore and the availability of hydropower were initial catalysts for the early development of the Pompton area.
-An ironworks was constructed on the Pompton River in the early 1700s, which produced munitions for the French and Indian War, the Revolutionary War and the War of 1812.
+An ironworks was constructed in the early 1700s on the Ramapo River at the site of the current Pompton Lake dam, which produced munitions for the French and Indian War, the Revolutionary War, and the War of 1812.

 Pompton was situated along the main north–south route during the Revolutionary War, and as such the Continental Army passed through often.
 Casparus Schuyler, a member of the prominent Schuyler family, owned a tavern in the town that became known as the Yellow Tavern or the Yellow Cottage, and the various army encampments in the area supplied much of the business.

 General George Washington and his army stayed in the Pompton area twice during the course of the war, and he visited the Yellow Tavern both times.
 He first visited on July 11, 1777, when he met with local ironmaster Robert Erskine at the tavern.
 François-Jean de Chastellux, a major general in the French Expeditionary Force led by General Rochambeau, visited the Yellow Tavern on his way from Philadelphia to New England in December 1780, and remarked on his experience there in an account published later.
 Washington returned to the tavern on March 30, 1782, as he traveled north with his wife Martha.
 During this time, it was serving as the winter headquarters of Colonel Phillip Van Cortlandt.
 The tavern was torn down around 1900 to widen the adjacent road, and the site is noted by a historical marker.

 Pompton Township was formed shortly after the Revolution, in 1797.
 During the Civil War, knives, saws, nails, and springs for railroad cars were manufactured at the Pompton Ironworks.
 The Morris Canal, completed in 1832, was linked to the town via the Pompton Feeder, which barges used to supply coal to blast furnaces.
 Despite this, Pompton remained predominantly rural through the 19th century, and various summer resorts around Pompton Lake served vacationing New Yorkers.
 The New York, Susquehanna and Western Railroad opened a local train station in the late 1870s, driving further development in the town.
 In 1895, Pompton Lakes voted to split from Pompton Township, and the borough was officially incorporated on February 26 of that year.